All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tesamorelin represents the optimal choice for patients primarily seeking visceral fat reduction with documented clinical evidence.
 Candidates include individuals with central obesity, metabolic syndrome, or specific concerns about abdominal fat accumulation.
 The compound's proven efficacy for visceral fat loss makes it particularly valuable for patients who have failed to achieve desired results through diet and exercise alone.

-Ideal tesamorelin candidates typically present with waist circumferences exceeding healthy ranges (>40 inches for men, >35 inches for women), elevated inflammatory markers, or imaging evidence of excessive visceral adipose tissue.
+Ideal tesamorelin candidates typically present with waist circumferences exceeding healthy ranges (>40 inches for men, >35 inches for women), increased inflammatory markers, or imaging evidence of excessive visceral adipose tissue.
 Patients should have realistic expectations about the treatment timeline, as meaningful fat loss typically requires 12-16 weeks of consistent therapy.

-Sermorelin suits patients seeking broader metabolic optimization through natural growth hormone enhancement.
+Sermorelin suits patients seeking broader metabolic improvement through natural growth hormone enhancement.
 This approach benefits individuals experiencing age-related decline in growth hormone production, including reduced energy, poor sleep quality, decreased muscle mass, and gradual fat accumulation.
 The gentler approach makes sermorelin appropriate for patients concerned about side effects or those preferring more physiologic interventions.

 Financial factors play a determining role for many patients.
 Sermorelin's lower cost makes it accessible for long-term use, while tesamorelin's higher expense may limit treatment duration.
 Patients should consider total treatment costs, including monitoring and potential side effect management, when evaluating options.